 It’s the time of year to fill your table with lots of fall decor.
-With a little paper quilling magic, you can glue and coil the cutest napkin rings perfect for your Thanksgiving dinner — or any other festive occasion.
+With a little paper quilling magic, you can glue and coil the cutest paper napkin rings perfect for your Thanksgiving dinner — or any other festive occasion.

 Acorn Napkin Rings